LucasIsasmendi/portfolio/languages/english/books/aep/ch8.md

 when a word ends in a vowel or diphthong + T, and the next word in the thought group begins with a vowel or diphthong, make the T a Flap T [d] and link the words: about it [ә‿ˈbaʊ‿dɪt│]

 ### [V8.2 — Linking Consonant to Vowel](engl.io/ax9)
+Taking the consonant from the end of one word and putting on the next word that begins with a vowel or diphthong, will make your speech sound much more connected, and much better linked.
+- What’s up? [wɒ‿tsʌp]
 - Ten hours a day [tɛ‿ˈnaʊ-əɹ‿zә-deɪ]
 - That's what I thought [ðæts_wʌ‿daɪ_θɔt|]
 - What is it? [wʌ‿dɪ‿zɪt|]